 - High advertising clutter

 Cold calling is probably something you’ve heard of before.
 It usually involves creating or buying a list of leads and then calling them to give them a deal or promote your business.
-Warm calling is similar to cold calling, except that the person is already somewhat interested.

 The advantages of cold calling are that your business can reach new customers through a human connection.
 And continuously doing it will also help you nail down your sales pitch for any sales opportunity.

 However, there are some negative connotations with cold calling.
 Most people on the other end will find it annoying.
 It only works part of the time, and it may be hard to see big results.
 It also takes a large chunk of your time finding out who to call and actually doing it.